CAOU123/cwebsocket/README.md

 Library design was made with microcontrollers architecture in mind.
 MIT Licensed.

-## Microcontrollers
+## ESP32
-With this library you can turn your Arduino to websocket server and get realtime properties from your microcontroller only with browser!
+With this library you can turn your ESP32 to websocket server and get realtime properties from your microcontroller only with browser!
+Uses hardware cryptography from ESP32 for SHA1 and Base64, no software crypto needed!

 ## Notes
 ### Not supported